ocarmieo/github-trends/README.md

 ## 4 Network Analysis and Recommender

 The network of packages had 60,000 nodes and 850,000 edges after I removed pairs that occured less than 5 times.
-I used [`networkx`](https://networkx.github.io/documentation/networkx-1.10/tutorial/index.html) in Python to organize the graph data, node attributes, and edge attributes into a .gml file that can be read into [Gephi](https://gephi.org/) for __visualization__.
-I then used [`igraph`](http://igraph.org/python/doc/igraph.Graph-class.html) in Python to build the __recommender__.
+I used [`networkx`](https://networkx.github.io/documentation/networkx-1.10/tutorial/index.html) in Python to organize the network data, node attributes, and edge attributes into a .gml file that can be read into [Gephi](https://gephi.org/) for __visualization__.
+I used [`igraph`](http://igraph.org/python/doc/igraph.Graph-class.html) in Python to power the __recommender__.

 The goal of the project is __to expose packages that may not be the most widely used, but are the most relevant and have the strongest relationships__.
 There are a few metrics that help to achieve this from a visualization standpoint.